telerik/maui-docs/knowledge-base/customize-column-generation-raddatagrid-dotnet-maui.md

 ## Description

-When using the `RadDataGrid` with `AutoGenerateColumns` set to `True`, there might be a need to customize specific columns during the auto-generation process.
+When using the `RadDataGrid` with `AutoGenerateColumns` set to `True`, you may need to customize specific columns during the auto-generation process.
 Specifically, changing a column to a `DataGridComboBoxColumn` type based on the property it is bound to.
 This article demonstrates how to achieve this customization by using the `DataGridCommandId.GenerateColumn` command.

 This knowledge base article also answers the following questions:
 - How do I customize column types in auto-generated columns in `RadDataGrid`?